 Insurers also said that by opening new policies they were able to limit the premium increases for people on closed policies.

-Australia’s creaking health insurance system
+Australia’s creaking health system

 Insurers, especially nonprofit funds, set prices based on their costs.
 But transparency is important, especially in an area such as health care where potentially sick and vulnerable people need to be able to rely on their health insurance.